ahmetzeki/sorting_reviews_in_Amazaon/README.md

 and financial resources.
 As the e-commerce site and sellers tackle these two core challenges, they can boost their sales while ensuring a smooth and hassle-free purchasing journey for customers

+### Aim of The Project:

+In this dataset, users comment and give points to the product.
+Our goal is to evaluate the reviews according to time-based weighted average and sort them correctly

 ### Story of Dataset

-This dataset contains categories and various metadatas of product in Amazon.
+This dataset contains categories and various metadata of product in Amazon.
 It has the user ratings and reviews of the electronic category's most reviewed product